DeepInMotion/Markerless/README.md

 - Line 40-47:  If model_type = 'EfficientHourglass', set additional parameters
 - Line 57-59:  Set training batch size, start epoch, and numbers of epochs in your training procedure
 - Line 87-124: Training hyper-parameters, training schedule, data augmentation, etc can be set.
 However, the default parameters used are found to work very well for                  training of all convnets
+10. Save main.py (with chosen parameter setting)
+11. Open new terminal window in jupyter lab
+12. Type "python main.py" in terminal window and run training/evaluation of chosen convnet
+13. Your result output will be stored in "experiments" folder